skjolber/mockito-soap-cxf/README.md

 # History

+ - 1.0.5: A lot of refactorings and code cleanups, update dependencies and fix port release - many thanks to [amichair](https://github.com/amichair)!
  - 1.0.4: Allow the usage of local:// transport - compliments of [aukevanleeuwen](https://github.com/aukevanleeuwen)
  - 1.0.3: MTOM support
  - 1.0.2: Support for mocking on (random) free ports (via SoapEndpointRule).